snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h4>1.
 Download the server jarfile directly</h4>

-To get a pre-built copy, you can download the jarfile from [Snowplow Hosted Assets] [snowplow-hosted-assets], or directly by right-clicking on [this link] [jar-download] and selecting "Save As..."
+To get a pre-built copy, you can download the jarfile from [Iglu Hosted Assets] [iglu-hosted-assets], or directly by right-clicking on [this link] [jar-download] and selecting "Save As..."

 <h4>2.
 Compile it from source</h4>